SystemsApproach/tcpcc/aqm.rst

 queues to the decision-making process, we open the door to building a congestion control mechanism that contains both a “decide when to transmit a packet” component and a “decide to queue-or-drop a packet” component.
-We’ll see an example of a mechanism that takes a coherent approach to using these two components in Section 7.1 when we describe On-Ramp.
+We’ll see an example of a mechanism that takes an innovative approach to using these two components in Section 7.1 when we describe On-Ramp.